 St. Benedict's Church - Atchison, Kansas

-St. Benedict's Catholic Church in Atchison, Kansas is a parish of the Roman Catholic Diocese of Kansas City, Kansas.
+St. Benedict's Catholic Church in Atchison, Kansas is a parish of the Roman Catholic Archdiocese of Kansas City, Kansas.
 The cornerstone for the present building was laid August 26, 1866.
 It was built around the earlier Saint Peter and Saint Paul Church, which held its first Mass on December 25, 1858.

 St. Benedict has changed significantly over the years.
 The present High Altar was added in 1895.
 The towers at St. Benedict's Church were added in 1891 (East) and 1905 (west).
 The paintings high above the altar were painted by Theodore Barasch, who added 21 panels in 1927.